Bee’s eye view of 2015 election manifestos

 The Lib Dems are making a brace of resounding commitments to pollinators, promising to “Bring forward a package of measures to protect bees and other pollinators, including legal protection for bumblebee nests.” and “ensure that bees and other insects are able to fulfil their important role as crop pollinators.”

 The commitment to introduce legal protection for bumblebee nests is unique to the Lib Dems.
 Protecting the nests of wild bees is a key component of Buglife’s Pollinator Manifesto.
 Bird nests have legal protection and it is sensible to provide similar protection to bee nests, particularly given the additional benefits that bees provide to agriculture, gardens and wild flowers.
-Currently nests of wild bees are subject to wilful destruction, including annihilation with insecticides.
+Currently, nests of wild bees are subject to wilful destruction, including annihilation by insecticides.
 New legislation would stop the unnecessary destruction of nests, while enabling the responsible regulation of control measures where essential.

 Plaid Cymru (Manifesto)